 Hey faithful readers!
 Wow we are on the verge of 2018.
 I am so excited about what 2018 will bring... what about you?
 As I set the course for reaching for new goals I want to encourage you to do the same.
 I am in the middle of a rebrand.
-In the future a year or so down the road SuziesView.com will end eventually, but for now it is still here with a few more things to come!
+But SuziesView will continue on for at least a few more years!
+Yay

 I will have a more dynamic site with great content as well over at WhatsUpSusan.
 I want to thank you for your support at this site.
 I welcome and thank you for your support of my new site my friends!
 I Love you!
 If you ever need me reach out I will be praying for you.

 May God Bless your new year to come!